| GOVERNMENT

 investors, so long as they stay within some very specific

+guidelines.
 "The SEC says that the actual operations must

 take place in either a university or a nonprofit corporation,"